-We walk towards the young people that society crosses the road to avoid.
-These young people have something within them, that something is hope.
-Children come to us for help - to talk about their feelings, their trauma.
+We are there for young people when they need it most.
+We see something inside every one of them - hope.
+Children come to us for help, to talk about their feelings, their trauma.
 They come to us when their way forward is uncertain, they don't know what choice to make.

 The Children's Society's impact on children and young people